 Ha, might as well make some use of it..

-The next day I had free to do some sightseeing and started with the Sun Yat-sen Mausoleum.
+The next day I did some sightseeing and started with the Sun Yat-sen Mausoleum.
 No matter the rain, the place was full to bursting:

 Sun Yat-sen was the founding father and the first president of the Republic of China, and so folks from all over the country come here to learn bits and pieces about history.
 Thanks to an English audio guide, that's what I did too, and I had a good time regardless.

 My next stop also had a historical significance: I went to see Nanjing's Confucian temple.

 This place wasn't nearly as crowded as the previous one.
 It allowed me to slow down and enjoy the architecture and the indoor collection of old writings.
 The rain was still going on.

 They also had an exhibition about the importance of education there; in fact, there was a class happening at the moment, which was interesting to observe.

 Then I moved towards the present age, as I biked across the central business district...

 ...to one of the city's parks.
 I went mostly without a map, just following a cardinal direction.
-This meant to get through a tangle of streets, some shiny, some not – but cool either way.
+This meant getting through a tangle of streets; some shiny, some not – but cool either way.

 The mentioned park I headed to is called Nanjing Stone City Park, as it contains an old city wall from the Ming dynasty.

 Although the wall was the reason I wanted to visit the park, it offered more than that.